Skip to Content

 If you have ever wondered how truck dispatchers make their money, you’re not alone.
 Many people think they only deal with the drivers, but that is not the case.
 Dispatchers also coordinate the schedules of truck drivers and negotiate the best prices.
 These professionals perform a number of administrative duties as well.
 They find loads and negotiate rates for trucking companies.
 They may even be responsible for the credit worthiness of their suppliers.

-READ ALSO: What are Cats on a Truck?
+READ ALSO: How to Jack a Truck?

 Using a dispatch service to coordinate a load for a truck driver can be a good idea if you are struggling with the back-office operations.
 While dispatchers charge a percentage of the earnings from each load, most top-notch services charge a flat rate per load.
 The higher the service fee, the more you’ll have to pay.
 But, this can quickly add up for smaller operations.